Chapter 17 BWV 39 Brich dem Hungrigen dein Brot

 For the first Sunday after Trinity.

 This is certainly one of the largest and most expansive cantatas Bach composed after the completion of the second cycle.
 The clue may be found in the day for which it was written.
-C 75 (vol 1, chapter 2), also for the first Sunday after Trinity, was the first of Bach’s compositions to be performed in Leipzig in May 1723 announcing, as it did, the arrival of the new cantor and the beginning of his first annual cycle of cantatas.
-C 20 (vol 2, chapter 2), composed in 1724 also for this day, announced the beginning of the chorale/fantasia second cycle.
-It was one of the most expansive of those works, heading the fifty-three cantatas performed in Bach’s second year at Leipzig.
+C 75 (vol 1, chapter 2), also for the first Sunday after Trinity, was the first of Bach′s compositions to be performed in Leipzig in May 1723 announcing, as it did, the arrival of the new cantor and the beginning of his first annual cycle of cantatas.
+C 20 (vol 2, chapter 2), composed in 1724 also for this day, heralded the beginning of the chorale/fantasia second cycle.
+It was one of the most expansive of those works, heading the fifty-three cantatas performed in Bach′s second year at Leipzig and the only two-part cantata of that cycle.
+(It is surely no coincidence that all three works, Cs 75, 20 and 39 are bi-partite).

 Strangely, there is no cantata for this day of 1725.
 It would have followed C 176 but this is the period of Bach′s ′sabbatical′ when he appears to have composed no new cantatas for some weeks.
 Whether they are lost, repeated earlier ones or works by other composers is not known.
 What we do know is that of this period only cantatas for the 9th, 12th and 13th Sundays after Trinity are extant (Cs 168, 137 and 164) and that two of these are comparatively slight works.